Canon 1200D vs 450D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon EOS 450D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1200D and the 450D have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the 450D have been discontinued, but can regularly be found used on ebay.
 The 450D was replaced by the Canon 500D, while the 1200D was followed by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1200D and 450D can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Canon 450D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Canon 450D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.